Scroll To Top Icon

 Background

 Passengers with mobility or accessibility needs faced a fragmented experience when booking rail travel.
-To request assistance, they often had to call contact centres, explain their requirements repeatedly and rely on manual coordination at stations.
 This caused uncertainty, stress and in some cases even deterred travel altogether.
 Arriva saw an opportunity to integrate the national Passenger Assist service directly into its digital platforms, allowing customers to book journeys and assistance in a single, seamless flow.

 Process